kindista/kindista/src/facebook.md

 [x] test
 [x] test that redirect urls work
 [ ] test "share on facebook" links under items
+[ ] modify-db when "share on fb" link is used

 #Gratitude
 [ ] taggable friends: